Reusability and Transferability of Macro Actions for Reinforcement Learning: Validation of the Proposed Workflow

-Figs.~\ref{fig:learning_curves:generation:dense} and~\ref{fig:learning_curves:generation:enduro} use \dense{} and \atarienduro{} to provide illustrative examples for showing the learning curves of the A2C agents trained with different generations of the generated macros.
-Each curve along with the corresponding confidence interval stands for the average performance of the macros during the ``\textit{fitness phase}’’ in the generation (i.e., $Q$ in Algorithm~\ref{alg:genetic_algorithm}).
-It is observed from the trends that the mean episode rewards obtained by the agents improve with generations, revealing that later generations do inherit the advantageous properties from their parents.
+\paragraph{Validation 1: The macros derived over generations.}~\fixtypo{Fig.~\ref{fig:learning_curves:macro_example} uses two different types of environments, \dense{} from \vizdoom{} and \atarienduro{} from \atarifull{},} as example cases to demonstrate the average fitness and improvement of the each generation produced by Algorithm~\ref{alg:genetic_algorithm}.
+The primary aim of the table is to offer a verification of Algorithm~\ref{alg:genetic_algorithm} for generating effective macro actions.
+The best one is then employed to investigate and examine the \textit{reusability} and \textit{transferability} properties of it.
+From the trends of these two example cases, it is observed that the mean episode rewards (i.e., the \textit{fitness}) evaluated by the fitness function (i.e., Algorithm~\ref{alg:evaluation}) improve over generations, revealing that later generations do inherit the advantageous properties from their parents.
 Such advantageous properties are retained over generations, pushing the population of the macro actions to evolve toward better fitness.
-The improving trends suggest that the fitness function presented in Algorithm~\ref{alg:evaluation} of the supplementary material is effective and reliable for Algorithm~\ref{alg:genetic_algorithm}.
-For the other environments and RL methods, the average fitness of the population for each generation is provided in Section~\ref{sec:experimental_results} as well as Tables~\ref{tab:generation_a2c},~\ref{tab:generation_ppo}, and \ref{tab:generation_curiosity} of the supplementary material.
+The improving trends therefore suggest that the fitness function presented in Algorithm~\ref{alg:evaluation} is effective and reliable for Algorithm~\ref{alg:genetic_algorithm}.
+For the other environments and RL methods, the average fitness of the population for each generation is provided in Tables~\ref{tab:generation_a2c}~and~\ref{tab:generation_ppo}.